Enjoy sightseeing tours and activities in Moscow, Russia. Book tour tickets online and save or call us toll free.

 How much walking is done on this tour? -- While travel to the various Metro stations is on the Metro itself, there is a fair amount of walking in the various stations, as well as a short distance from the meeting location.

-48 HOURS MINIMUM ADVANCE BOOKING REQUIRED.
-THIS TOUR REQUIRES 3 PERSONS TO OPERATE.
+48 Hours Minimum Advance Booking Required.
+Minimum total of 2 participants to operate.
 This tour does not include hotel pick-up or drop-off; meeting location will be specified on your E-Ticket.
 Rates are per person in US dollars and include Metro fare.
+There is no child price discount for this tour.
 Please order online or call to order or for more information.

 Your Reservations Cart is empty